huddaluni/Data_analytics_Notes/README.md

 ### A. Definition of key concepts
 #### 1. Data
 #### 2. Data Analysis
+#### a.
+Components of Analytical thinking

+Curiosity: an inclination to seek additional knowledge, posing appropriate inquiries

+Grasping context: comprehending the relevance of information within the broader framework

+Adopting a technical mindset: decomposing complex matters into smaller, manageable components

+Data organization: contemplating the arrangement and structure of data and information

+Data management approach: considering the individuals, workflows, and tools employed in data analysis
 #### 3. Data Ecosystem

 ## II.
 Data in Everyday Life